TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/FrontendPlugins.rst

 ================================

-When you want to use Extbase controllers in the frontend you need to define a so called frontend plugin.
+When you want to use Extbase controllers in the frontend you need to define a so called :ref:`frontend plugin <t3coreapi:frontend_plugin>`.
 Extbase allows to define multiple frontend plugins for different use cases within one extension.

 A frontend plugin can be defined as